-Still, serious problems and disadvantages may arise with a government-directed development program.
+Although the public sector can positively influence economic development, serious problems can and do arise with government-directed initiatives.
 If entrepreneurial talent is lacking in the private sector, are quality leaders likely to surface in the ranks of government?
 Is there not a real danger that government bureaucracy will impede, not stimulate, social and economic change?
 And what of the tendency of some political leaders to favor spectacular "showpiece" projects at the expense of less showy but more productive programs?
 Might not political objectives take precedence over the economic goals of a governmentally directed development program?